 A great option to reduce fuel problems and extend engine life is using an ethanol-free fuel mix.
 This is an ethanol-free blend of oil and fuel that is ready to pour into your string trimmer’s fuel tank.

 You won’t have to deal with the bad effects of ethanol as discussed in the fuel section.
 Also, it’s convenient to have fuel available on your shelf when you need it.
-TruFuel is a good 50:1 premixed fuel option.
+You can find this type of fuel at your local hardware store.

 SOLUTION: Drain the fuel tank and fill it with the correct gas to oil mix.
 If you continue to have problems after adding the wrong fuel, have a small engine mechanic diagnose the problem and determine whether a cost-effective repair can be made.